Crazy Rich Asians: All the differences between the book and the movie

 In the movie, the wedding of Araminta and Colin features a brand-new character who is essential to showing the families of Singapore just what Rachel is made of.
 Princess Intan (Kris Aquino) arrives, and Eleanor and her family make a fuss over how the Malay princess has requested a row to herself to avoid contact with others.
 Rachel doesn't know this, and when rejected by Eleanor, she goes to sit with the princess, complimenting the woman on an article she wrote about microloans designed to help women in need.
 This impresses the princess, earning Rachel her respect and surprising everyone at the church.

 Eleanor and Rachel

 Perhaps the biggest changes in the film involve Eleanor Young.
-On the page, she’s largely a scheming woman, determined to keep Rachel away from Nick at any cost.
-We hear whispers of the sacrifices she’s made for her family, but we get no clear idea of what those might be.
-Additionally, in the book, she doesn’t actually meet Rachel until nearly three quarters of the way through the story.
-She misses the party at Tyersall Park because she’s in China meeting with a private investigator to dig up dirt on Rachel.
-On screen, the two meet much earlier — at Nick’s grandmother’s party, where Rachel meets Nick’s entire family.
+On the page, she's largely a scheming woman, determined to keep Rachel away from Nick at any cost.
+We hear whispers of the sacrifices she's made for her family, but we don't know what those might be.
+Additionally, in the book, she doesn't actually meet Rachel until nearly three-quarters of the way through the story.
+She misses the party at Tyersall Park because she's in China meeting with a private investigator to dig up dirt on Rachel.
+On screen, the two meet much earlier — at Nick's grandmother's party, where Rachel meets Nick's entire family.

 You can't have a rom-com without a grand romantic gesture, and Nick gets several in the movie — the most notable being two proposals he is denied in the book.
 In the novel, Rachel and Nick take a romantic getaway to his family's house, the Cameron Highlands, in Malaysia.
 He intends to propose to her there, but they're interrupted by Eleanor and Ah Ma, who reveal the truth about Rachel's father to her.